nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-04-18-end-of-another-sticky-week/index.md

 resourceType: blog
 slug: end-of-another-sticky-week
 aliases:
   - /blog/end-of-another-sticky-week
 tags:
   - tfs-sticky-buddy
   - wit
   - wpf
 categories:
   - me
-coverImage: nakedalm-logo-128-link-3-3.png
+preview: nakedalm-logo-128-link-3-3.png
 ---

 As you have probably noticed I have been soldiering on with the [TFS Sticky Buddy](http://www.codeplex.com/TFSStickyBuddy) project, and I though I would share.